Team-Creative-Name/python-copebot/README.md

    Next, set "USE_GPU" to false in ai_config.py

 You should now be able to cd into the copebot folder and launch it via the command `python3 copebot_python_edition.py`

+\*NOTE: NOTE: If you get a certificate error, run the 'install certificates.command' file located in the python folder in the applications folder.

 ## License